chrisdone/website/hakyll/posts/clientside-programming-haskell.markdown

-Around 2010, Adam Chlipala announces [Ur](http://impredicative.com/ur/), a radical web dev language with row types, which compiles to both binary (via OCaml) and JavaScript, fairly transparently, embedding both HTML and SQL syntax into the language.
+Around 2010, Adam Chlipala announces [Ur](http://impredicative.com/ur/), a radical web dev language with row types, which compiles to both native object code and JavaScript, fairly transparently, embedding both HTML and SQL syntax into the language.
 I am both impressed by the simplicity of the code and correctness, and horrified by some of the code involving